opws/opws-dataset/docs/fields.md

 Array of things the password reset page expects as proof of identity before resetting the password.
 Tokens:

 - "origin" (IP address requesting the page must be the same IP the email was requested from)
-- "knowledge" (The answer to a "security question" set up with the account)
+- "challenge" (The answer to a "security question" set up with the account)

 ## password.reset.flow.response.expire, password.reset.onetime.response.expire